-Limit the use of standardized testing In the more heavily tested grades, students in low-income schools routinely lose more than a month of instructional time because of standardized testing and test prep.
+Limit the abuse of standardized testing In the more heavily tested grades, students in low-income schools routinely lose more than a month of instructional time because of standardized testing and test prep.
 Across the country, parents are rising up against this level of overtesting.
 States, localities and school boards should require a report on alternative assessment models to limit the educational and financial costs of over-testing.
 They should also limit the scope of standardized tests-children younger than third grade should not be subjected to them.
-Limit the expulsion of very young children In some jurisdictions, kindergarten and even pre-K students are suspended or expelled at an alarming rate.
-But putting a 4 or 5-year-old child out of school is age-inappropriate and counter-productive.
-Both states and localities can enact legislation to curtail this practice.
-Environment & Smart Growth OUR VALUES: Security, safety, health, protection, quality of life OUR VISION: We have a responsibility to protect the quality of life, not just for ourselves, but for our children and grandchildren.
+Disclose what is spent on K-12 programs With the rise of standardized testing, pre-packaged lessons and charter schools, there has been a noticeable decline in public awareness of how education funds are spent.
+School systems should disclose what they pay for tests, pre-tests and test preparation programs, as well as testing consultants and pre-packaged lessons.
+Similarly, states and school boards should insist that charter schools, especially for-profit management companies, are held to the same transparency requirements as traditional schools.
+Tax dollars should be invested in classrooms, not in padding corporate profits.
+Environment & Smart Growth OUR VALUES: Security, safety, health, protection, responsibility, quality of life OUR VISION: We have a responsibility to protect the quality of life, not just for ourselves, but for our children and grandchildren.
 To do that we need to both stop the degradation of our environment now and pursue policies that build a better future.
 These goals fit into three categories, laws that: (1) reduce the pollution of our air, water and land-including gases that accelerate climate change; (2) conserve energy and quickly develop clean and renewable sources of energy; and (3) pursue policies that build infrastructure to create environmentally friendly cities and towns for the future.
 Protect our air, water and soil Pollution is waste material that adversely affects air, water or soil and governments have tried to control it for hundreds of years.
 Our major federal anti-pollution laws-the Clean Air Act, Clean Water Act, and National Environmental Policy Act-were passed in the early 1970s.
-In recent years, states and localities have gone beyond federal prohibitions to clean up emissions from power plants, require disclosure of the chemicals used in fracking or ban fracking outright, discourage or ban the use of single-use plastic bags, and encourage recycling of paper, metals, glass, paint, motor oil, pharmaceuticals and electronics.
-Minority and low-income communities bear a disproportionate share of the health risks caused by pollution and governments need to provide those communities with a measure of environmental iustice.
+In recent years, states and localities have gone beyond federal regulations to clean up emissions from power plants, require disclosure of the chemicals used in fracking or ban fracking outright, discourage or ban the use of single-use plastic bags, and encourage recycling of paper, metals, glass, paint, motor oil, pharmaceuticals and electronics.
+Minority and low-income communities bear a disproportionate share of the health risks caused by pollution and governments need to provide those communities environmental justice.
 Promote conservation and clean energy With climate change legislation blocked in Congress, states and municipalities are leading the way to encourage energy conservation and promote clean energy.
 Conservation is accomplished by using more energy-efficient devices, improving insulation and design of government buildings (e.g., schools), and encouraging energy efficiency in both commercial buildings and private homes.
 Clean energy is promoted by using solar or wind power as much as possible on government and private properties, and by incentivizing local energy companies to employ or expand wind and solar power generation.
 Encourage smart growth Smart growth is an urban planning strategy that concentrates development in compact urban centers to avoid sprawl.
 Smart growth produces a more efficient use of resources while preserving more of the natural environment.
 Smart growth policies include: making communities pedestrianfriendly, building bicycle lanes and encouraging biking, developing mass transit and encouraging its use, supporting mixed-use development with affordable housing set-asides, and maintaining greenbelts and wildlife corridors.